Fisheries Interactions and Protected Species Bycatch

-- A seven-year goal for reducing incidental serious injury and mortality of marine mammals to insignificant levels approaching a zero mortality and serious injury rate
+- A goal for reducing incidental mortality and serious injury of marine mammals to insignificant levels approaching a zero mortality and serious injury rate

 - New criteria for Category I, II, and III fisheries

-- A requirement to report [pdf] when a marine mammal has been injured or killed
+- A requirement to report [pdf] when a marine mammal has been killed or injured

 - A prohibition on intentionally killing marine mammals